apache/druid/docs/querying/sql.md

 Druid returns an HTTP 404 response in the following cases:
   - `sqlQueryId` is incorrect.
   - The query completes before your cancellation request is processed.

+Druid returns an HTTP 403 response for authorization failure.

 ### JDBC